NOC-MSM/pyBDY/docs/source/usage.rst

 Usage
 =====
-There are two tools available in pyNEMO.
+There are two tools available in pyBDY.
 They are described in detail below.

-pynemo
+pybdy
 ------

 This command line tool reads a BDY file, extracts boundary data and prepares